adjust/react_native_sdk/README.md

 }
 ```

-- After adding Adjust SDK via `npm` and running `react-native link` command, Adjust package should be added autoatically to this list and it should look something like this:
+- After adding Adjust SDK via `npm` and running `react-native link` command, Adjust package should be added automatically to this list and it should look something like this:
 ```java
 import com.adjust.nativemodule.AdjustPackage;